Estimated reading time: 1 minute

 Many municipalities require distinct entries; Catalyst BC verifies local code and embeds this into your floor plan.

 Emerging laws permit non-alcoholic food/beverage service; you’ll need a small commercial kitchen build-out.
+When finalizing your cannabis lounge design, ensure it incorporates an optimized design in consideration of in-house food and beverage services.

 Activated-carbon scrubbers and negative-pressure zones—both specified by Catalyst BC’s mechanical engineers.